yaniv10501/web_project_4/README.md

 There is a modifier for the image popup to make to image fit the container, to reset the container padding, and to set the width and max witdh for the container to fit the image.

+### Forms

+There are 2 forms in the website -

+* Edit profile form

+* Add image form

+Both forms have validation and custom made error messages made with JS and CSS.

 ### JavaScript

 The photos for the photo grid are made through the JS file when the website loads, to make the JS load the images i made the createPhoto function to clone the template of the photo block and assign it with a title, url and the listeners, and then i made the loadPhotos function to go through to initialCards array and add each photo to the grid.
 I also made the addPhotos function so i can use it bot for the loadPhotos function and for the handleAddFormSubmit function.